 3 best swap free Islamic brokerage accounts and platforms

 HotForex is a trademark of HF Markets (Europe) Ltd. In addition to being a reputable multi-asset broker based in Cyprus with strict regulation through CySEC, FCA, DFSA and FSCA.

-HotForex offers traders the ability to trade multiple financial instruments, including currencies, commodities, cryptocurrencies and more, and provides a secure trading environment with crucial security for client funds.
+HotForex offers traders the ability to trade multiple financial instruments, including currencies, commodities and more, and provides a secure trading environment with crucial security for client funds.

 Pros and cons of the broker: